 And our journey continues to the best kept and unique rooms from all over the world.
-For the love of vinyl, Rod Skunk alias Soulkasperl from Munich created his so called “Plattenkreisel”, a custom vinyl and DJ booth circle that contains about 3000 vinyls that looks a bit like a huge bathtub.
+For the love of vinyl, Kidd Lando (aka Rod Skunk) from Munich created the so called “Plattenkreisel”, a custom vinyl and DJ booth circle that contains about 2500 vinyls that looks a bit like a huge bathtub.
 Let’s get into details with Rod Skunk with a little interview and dive into vinyl.
-Edit: The famous Plattenkreisel is now available for your room.
-Rod Skunk offers to build your own unique handcrafted piece on demand.
+Edit: The famous Plattenkreisel is available for your room, from fall 2017.
+Kidd Lando offers to build your own unique handcrafted piece on demand.

 Tell us more about your passion for the music.
-“I was born orn in 1970.
-As a DJ I was socialized in the late80s both by first garagepunk-/psych-revival and northern soul/acidjazz on the other hand.
-This field with all it’s subgenres still defines my musical taste today combined with a few midskool- & underground-hiphop.
-I also visited early ebm- and house-parties regularly in my early 20s but lost interest over the years for (instrumental) electronic music; I still can have a great party with it, but seldom want to own a record of it.”
+“I was born in 1970.
+As a DJ I was socialized in the late 80s both by first garagepunk-/psych-revival and northern soul/acidjazz on the other hand.
+This range with all it’s subgenres still defines my musical taste today combined with a few midskool- & underground-hiphop.
+I also visited ebm- and house-parties regularly in my early 20s.”

 How many records do you keep in your room?
 “I own about 2000 LPs and 1000 45s, 80% pre-1975 today.
-It where about 5000 in 2006 – but i started selling all records i don’t really like anymore, regardless of being important for me in the past.
-Just want to keep records I know what’s on it and I appreciate now.”
+It used to be the double size in 2006 – I started selling all records I don’t really like anymore, regardless of being important for me in the past.
+Trying to keep records I know and appreciate now, only”

 What equipment do you use?
-“Braun CSV 60 tube-amplifier (1962) – not the best amp, but still works fine with a warm sound and i have nostalgic feelings about it.
-Pioneer DJM-300-S mixer – Small and simple.
-Does Enough for my homelistening pleasure.
-I don’t practice mixing in a modern sense.
-2x Technics SL 1210 MK2 turntables and a MacBook Pro 17” for my streaming-software (nicecast/djay/itunes).
-I stream about 3000 tracks (ca. 7 days) from slow hangover/Sunday-afternoontracks to Saturday’s uptempo and weekly again.
-All taken from my former CD-collection, thereof ca. 700 tracks identical to my vinyl-collection.”
+“Braun CSV 60 tube-amplifier (1962) – not the best amp, but still works fine with a warm sound.
+I have nostalgic feelings about it, bought it in the 90s.
+Pioneer DJM-300-S mixer – small and simple, satisfies my homelistening needs.
+2x Technics 1210 turntables and a MacBook for my streaming-software (nicecast/djay/itunes).
+About 6000 tracks (ca. 15 days) from slow hangover tracks to Saturday’s uptempo, sorted by BPM and Keys.
+Mostly taken from my former CD-collection.”

 Whats your alltime favourite record in your collection?
-“Actually i like them all, but for a desert island it wqould be: Curtis Mayfield 2LP Curtis/Live!
+“I like them all actually, but for a desert island it would be: Curtis Mayfield 2LP Curtis/Live!
 (Curtom Records, cut in 1971 at The Bitter End, NYC)”

 Yeah, we love that record, too.
 Thats one of those albums that can be played continuously.
-Thank you for the interview, Robert.
+Thank you for the interview, Kidd.

-Edit: You can now get your very own Vinylcircle aka Plattenkreisel.
-A perfectly handcarfted masterpiece with the space for 1400 records and a peerless feeling of being in a vinyl command centre.
-Get in touch with Robert through one of the following links.
+Edit: Soon You can get your very own Plattenkreisel.
+A handcarfted masterpiece with a peerless feeling of being in a vinyl command centre.
+Get in touch with Kidd Lando through one of the following links.